A selection of local winners at this years Liskeard show - take a look!

-The dog show at this years Liskeard Show was full of tough competition.
+The cattle section of this years Liskeard Show was full of tough competition.

 Take a look at some of our local winners who took part!

-Margret Metcalfe from Golberdon placed 2nd with her Border Terrier cross ‘Eddie’ in the best crossbreed class.
-Eddie is a rescue dog and had never been in a show before.
-“He’s been a very good boy” Margret commented.
+Ellen Colwell from Looe with her prize winning Quintrel Jersey cow called Andromeda who was awarded junior champion in the young handler class.
+Ellen was “happy and proud” to have won.

-The dog show at this years Liskeard Show was full of tough competition.
+The cattle section of this years Liskeard Show was full of tough competition.

 Take a look at some of our local winners who took part!